EO-DataHub/eodhp-web-presence/README.md

 . .env
 ```

-## Alternate first time installation
+## Docker Compose Setup
+### Production
-1. Run `docker compose up` to build and run the docker container.
+1. Run `docker compose up --build` to build and run the docker container.
 This will run the webserver on port 8000.

 2. Create a superuser (optional)